aws/s2n-tls/README.md

 bytes_written = s2n_send(conn, "Hello World", sizeof("Hello World"), &blocked);
 ```

-For details on building the s2n-tls library and how to use s2n-tls in an application you are developing, see the [usage guide](https://github.com/aws/s2n-tls/blob/main/docs/USAGE-GUIDE.md).
+For details on building the s2n-tls library and how to use s2n-tls in an application you are developing, see the [usage guide][Usage Guide](docs/usage-guide).

 ## s2n-tls features